keitaroemotion/omi/README.md

-# Omise Turorial
+# Omise Sugoi

-This repository is the tutorial how to use Omise.js | Omise APIs using examples.
+This repository is the easy demo tool of Omise API and tutorial how to use Omise.js

 ## Instruction